experteer/cached_enumeration/README.md

 # CachedEnumeration

-loads your active record objects into memory so you don't have to include them
+Loads your active record objects into memory so you don't have to include them.

+Currently only working for the ActiveRecord/Rails 2.3 series.
+A Rails 3.2 version is on the way.

 ## Installation